 Criteria used: Cash back rate, other rewards, redemption options, redemption flexibility, cash back categories, credit needed, miscellaneous benefits and features, security, ease of application, sign-up bonus, customer service, rates and fees

 After analyzing 600+ card offers, we've hand-selected the 10 best cash back credit cards.
-The Chase Freedom Unlimited and Capital One Quicksilver cards offer a 1.5% flat-rate cash back on every purchase and are our top picks due to their high rewards value and flexibility in redeeming cash back.
+The Capital One Savor Cash Rewards and Bank of America Cash Rewards cards offer a 1.5% flat-rate cash back on every purchase and are our top picks due to their high rewards value and flexibility in redeeming cash back.

-Editor's notes on the best cash-back credit cards
+Editor's notes on the top cash back credit cards

 The best credit card for you will depend on your personal needs and preferences.
-Here's our take on 2018's best cash back cards.
-Feel free to email us at email@example.com if you have any questions!
+Here's our take on 2018's best cash back cards with pros and cons to consider for each offer.
+Feel free to email us at firstname.lastname@example.org if you have any questions!

 This card comes with a twist – rather than a sign-up bonus, Discover will automatically match all the cash back you earn at the end of your first year, encouraging your love and devotion.
 There's 5% cash back each quarter on rotating categories such as Amazon.com, grocery stores and wholesale clubs up to the quarterly maximum each time you activate.

 If you like the idea of working the system, this card is a good choice for you, because you could potentially earn up to $600 at year end by earning 5% back up to $1,500 each quarter and the double cash back at the end of the first year (activation required).
 You can also receive free Social Security number alerts, a special feature of Discover cards.